dunstad/roboserver/readme.md

 ### Server

-Unless you run your own Minecraft server and want to let your players access the Roboserver from their browser, you should read the [Standalone](#standalone) section instead.
+Unless you run your own Minecraft server and want to let your players access the Roboserver from a web browser, you should read the [Standalone](#standalone) section instead.

 1. Install Node.js and npm.
 2. Clone this repository.